mapbox/tippecanoe/README.md

  * `-pf` or `--no-feature-limit`: Don't limit tiles to 200,000 features
  * `-pk` or `--no-tile-size-limit`: Don't limit tiles to 500K bytes
  * `-pC` or `--no-tile-compression`: Don't compress the PBF vector tile data.
+ * `-pg` or `--no-tile-stats`: Don't generate the `tilestats` row in the tileset metadata.
+Uploads without [tilestats](https://github.com/mapbox/mapbox-geostats) will take longer to process.

 ### Temporary storage